AlsalehA7/Robot-Arm-Controller/README.md

-# Robot-Arm-Controller
+# Robot-Controller-and-Assistant
-This is Task 1 Robot Arm(submitted on 6/30) and Task 2 Robot Base(submitted on 7/8) in IoT path at Smart Methods summer training.
+This is Task 1 Robot Arm(submitted on 6/30), Task 2 Robot Base(submitted on 7/8), and Task 3 IBM Watson(submitted on 7/15)  in IoT path at Smart Methods summer training.

 The index.php file has the interface for the conroller made using bootstrap 4.
 The interface has 6 motors each with a range of 180, an on/off switch to turn the motros on/off, and a save button that submits the changes into the database.